dkharinBorlas/assistant/README.txt

-APEX Application for satisfy my needs
+It is Application for study facilities APEX

-develop on OTN Oracle Prebuilt VM

-Project developing now.